iFixit/githubsimple-trac/README.rst

 The code browser portion of the plugin is designed to replace the code browser built into Trac with a simple redirect to the GitHub source browser.

-Note that this will not make the commits appear in the timeline etc. You need the GitPlugin to do that: http://trac-hacks.org/wiki/GitPlugin

-Also, if you want that, consider using the full github-trac plugin.

 Changesets
 ==========